9 Best Renters Insurance Companies in New Jersey of 2026

 - Nonsmoking discount: Nonsmokers and those who recently quit will be rewarded with savings.

-- Generator discount: Having a back-up or portable generator can also qualify you for a discount.
+- Generator discount: A backup or portable generator can also qualify you for a discount.

 - Pay in Full: Automatically get a discount when you pay in full for the year.

-- Auto-pay discount: Enrolling in automatic electronic payments will also help you find savings.
+- Auto-pay discount: Enrolling in automatic electronic payments will help you find savings.

 - Paperless discount: Save when you receive your policy documents online rather than by paper.